 Graduates of the MA fulfill the eligibility requirements to sit for the certified rehabilitation counselor exam.
 The Department of Human Services and Rehabilitation Counseling sponsors a six-in-five program that enables qualified undergraduates to enroll in graduate-level courses during their senior year, completing the requirements for the master’s degree in five years, rather than six.

-Assumption College is regionally accredited by the New England Commission of Higher Education (NECHE).
+Assumption College is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).
 The master of arts in rehabilitation counseling is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 The University of the Cumberlands, a private Christian institution, serves over 11,000 students in undergraduate, master’s, and doctoral programs at its campuses in Williamsburg and Florence, Kentucky, plus online.
 The school’s Clinical Counseling Department offers an online master of arts in addiction counseling with a specialization in addiction counseling.